Mechanical Comprehension Test

 - - Completing a Circuit: You are required to predict which light flashes in circuit, depending on which switches are closed or opened

-- - Weights on Springs: You are required to determine the amount of spring compression caused by a weight, depending on how the springs are put together
+- - Compressing Springs: You are required to determine the amount of force required to compress parallel and consecutive springs

-- - Weights on Pulleys: You are required to determine how easily a weight can be lifted depending on different pulleys
+- - Weights on Pulleys: You are required to determine how much force is required to lift a weight on a pulley

 - - Water in Containers: You are required to determine how much the same volume of water fills different containers.